Anders Lund Madsen: Entertainment shows

 Together with his brother, Peter Lund Madsen, he wrote and participated in the theatre performance Mr. Nice Guy (2004–2005) at the Bellevue Theater, which was seen by more than 60,000 people.
 The Lund Madsen brother wrote the text of the three songs "Quiet in the World", "Little Mirror" and "Avenu ", while Kim Larsen wrote the melodies.
 The songs were performed by Trine Dyrholm during the show and they were all released on her EP Mr. Nice Guy.
 The song "Avenues" became a huge hit and was # 1 on the single hit list for a total of 135 weeks.

-Together with his former black-scouts-co-host, Anders Breinholt, Anders Lund Madsen released the podcast Anders & Anders on 3 September 2016.
+Together with his former black-scouts-co-host, Anders Breinholt, Anders Lund Madsen released the podcast Anders & Anders in 2016.

 The New Talkshow

 On 18 September 2009 Anders Lund Madsen's live talk show The New Talkshow – with Anders Lund Madsen premiered on the main Danish TV-channel DR1.
 The talk show was sent last November 2011.
 Anders Lund Madsen and two other DR employees received fines of DKK 10–12,000 after Signe Molde made a feature of the program in which she went to the police station with a bag of weapons, including a hand ax, a pepper spray and three knives.
 The police, therefore, believed that, together with Molde and the editor-in-chief, Madsen could be held responsible for the feature.